 Bottom line

-Finding the highest interest rates may seem like the most important thing, but be wary of moving your money from account to account, chasing the best rate without giving your money time to grow.
+While finding the highest interest rates may seem like the most important thing, don’t chase the best rate without giving your money time to grow.

 Do your research by checking out which money market and high-yield savings accounts currently offer the best rates with the features you need.
-We've compiled a list of the best money market accounts to help.
-You could also explore our best savings account recommendations to explore what option fits your personal finance needs.
+We've compiled a list of the best money market accounts and best savings account recommendations to help you find the right fit.